-Hay South is a quiet locality in New South Wales within the Hay local government area (postcode 2711).
-With a population of 357, the suburb has a mature demographic with a median age of 52.
+Hay South is a sparsely populated locality in New South Wales within the Hay local government area (postcode 2711).
+The area has roughly 357 residents and an older-leaning population, with a median age of 52.
 Households earn a median income of $73K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+NSW employment has moved +0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NSW also had 37 Commonwealth-backed major projects under construction, 5 underway, and 75 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are managers, labourers, professionals.
+Employment in the area leans toward agriculture and education.
 The top ancestries reported are Australian, English, Irish.

-The median house price in Hay South is $349,000, having surged 232.4% over the past year.
-The current median weekly rent is $275.
-This gives a gross rental yield of approximately 4.1%.
+The median house price in Hay South is $188,000, having fallen sharply by 55.9% over the past year.
+The current median weekly rent is $290.
+This gives a gross rental yield of approximately 8.0%.
 The median monthly mortgage repayment is $1,046.

 Public transport access includes 4 bus stops.
 The crime rate in the Hay LGA is low at 0 incidents per 100,000 population.

-From an investment perspective, Hay South offers a gross rental yield of 4.1%, rated as moderate yield.
-Property prices sit below the state median ($349K/$1.5M), suggesting a potential value opportunity.
-The price-to-income ratio of 4.7x is considered affordable.
-House prices have moved +232.4% year-on-year.
+From an investment perspective, The gross rental yield works out to roughly 8.0%, which reads as high yield.
+Property prices sit below the state median ($188K/$1.5M), which can point to relative value.
+The price-to-income ratio of 2.6x is considered affordable.
+House prices have moved -55.9% year-on-year.
+Population growth of +1.1% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.